Handbook

 Early intervention such as occupational therapy, physiotherapy or counselling is important for preventing acute conditions becoming chronic and securing successful rehabilitation.
 Evidence also suggests that earlier interventions in a period of sickness absence are more effective than waiting for an indicator to trigger action.

 For example, in cases where appropriate, referral to physiotherapy in the first week of sickness can have your team member rehabilitated back into work by the time they would normally have been having the first review of their case – triggered by an indicator.
-This benefits the organisation, your team member and your patients.
+This benefits the organisation, your team member, and your patients.

 Fit note and sick note

-You should receive a copy of the fit note as soon as possible once your employee has received it, so that you know what the reason for their absence is, if there is anything you can do to support them to return to work and set up a return to work plan.
+You should receive a copy of the fit note as soon as possible once your employee has received it, so that you know what the reason for their absence is, if there is anything you can do to support them to return to work and set up a return-to-work plan.
 Your finance department will usually need this for payment purposes so you should familiarise yourself with your local procedure for this.

-If your employee does not provide a copy that details they are unfit for work, then they would be classed as being on unauthorised absence and you would need to speak to your local HR department for further support.
+If your employee does not provide a copy that details, they are unfit for work, then they would be classed as being on unauthorised absence and you would need to speak to your local HR department for further support.
 It is in the employee's best interest to be open and honest about this, so you can provide or arrange for the support they need.

 Using your occupational health service